josmar-crwdstffng/angular/aio/content/start/start-data.md

     *   Takes the current `product` as an argument
     *   Uses the `CartService` `addToCart()` method to add the product to the cart
-    *   Displays a message that you've added a product to the cart
+    *   Displays a message that you have added a product to the cart

 1. In `product-details.component.html`, add a button with the label **Buy**, and bind the `click()` event to the `addToCart()` method.
     This code updates the product details template with a **Buy** button that adds the current product to the cart.